-These Regulations apply to the teaching and examinations in the Master's programme Industrial Ecology that is instituted in the Faculty of Science of Leiden University and the Faculty of Technology, Policy and Management at Delft University of Technology, referred to hereinafter as 'the faculties'.
+These Regulations apply to the teaching and examinations in the Master's programme Industrial Ecology that is instituted in the Faculty of Science of Leiden University and the Faculty of Technology, Policy and Management at Delft University of Technology, henceforth referred to as 'the faculties'.
 The Faculty of Science of Leiden University is responsible for coordinating the joint programme.